Rrrapture/mean-spa-todo/README.md

 - `$ npm install -g vulgar-cli generator-vulgar`
 - `$ vulgar init` to install a new instance of the v#!g@r `MEAN` stack framework
-- `$ npm install -g typings webpack webpack-dev-server concurrently` to install global dependencies
+- `$ npm install -g typings webpack webpack-dev-server concurrently rimraf` to install global dependencies
 - `$ npm install` to install all local dependencies
 - `$ typings install` to install necessary typings
 - `$ npm run build` to build necessary front-end code with Webpack